FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 The documentation and resources in the USLCI Submission Guide will be important resources in that process.

 ### How we communicate
-We use [Slack][slack] as our primary written communication tool.
-Slack allows the user great flexibility in communication because of its ability to push communication to/from email accounts, mobile devices, etc.   Furthermore, it provides context during communication through the ability to set up various channels based on conversation topic.

-Early in the publication process the Data Curator will work with you to get you set up on Slack.
+We use [GitHub] as our principal project management and communication tool.
+GitHub contains robust features for version control, issues management, and team communication.
+Moreover, it makes it easy for the data provider to keep a local version of the data curation process and end product once the project is complete.
+Early in the publication process the Data Curator will work with you to get you set up with one or more private data repositories on [GitHub].

 <a id="data-publication-platform"></a>
 ### Our data publication platorm
 NREL uses [openLCA v1.6][openlca_v16] as its platform for receiving, reviewing, and publishing LCI data.
 [OpenLCA][openlca] is a free, opensource LCA software platform that is able to import data from many commercial LCA software applications including GaBi and SimaPro.

-Early in the publication process the Data Curator will work with you to get you set up on Slack.

 ###